arjunsesh/cdm-icml/README.md

 Effects from Raw Choice Data" by Arjun Seshadri, Alexander Peysakhovich and Johan Ugander in ICML 2019 (http://proceedings.mlr.press/v97/seshadri19a.html).

-Below is code for a sample run to train the CDM on SFWork, a dataset explored in the paper (as run from the code directory):
+Below is code for a sample run to train the CDM on SFShop, a dataset explored in the paper (as run from the code directory):
 ```
 import cdm_pytorch as cp